tedneward/Azgaarnoth/Classes/Barbarian.md

 ## Extra Attack
 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-## Fast Movement
+## Instinctive Pounce
-Starting at 5th level, your speed increases by 10 feet while you aren't wearing heavy armor.
+Starting at 5th level, when a creature ends its turn within 15 feet of you, you can use your reaction to move up to half your speed to a space closer to the creature.
+This movement doesn’t provoke opportunity attacks.

 ## Feral Instinct
 By 7th level, your instincts are so honed that you have advantage on initiative rolls.